 The pistol, on the other hand, doesn’t have the same quality build.
-It feels almost cheaply made, and was likely included in the kit to round it out.
-It’s clear that the main reason to buy this kit is for the BBs and the shotgun; the pistol just being icing on the cake.
+It feels almost cheaply made and was likely included in the kit to round it out.
+It’s clear that the main reason to buy this kit is for the BBs and the shotgun; the pistol is just being the icing on the cake.
 If you look at it like that, it’s still a good deal, but don’t expect the pistol to replace your primary.

 That said, the pistol does fit nicely in your hand.
-The design is good, it’s just the execution which leaves a little to be desired.
+The design is good, it’s just the execution that leaves a little to be desired.
 The pistol’s magazine can hold up to 70 BBs, which is decent.
 Plus, it comes with a pretty nice holster (not much more to be said about that–it does what it’s supposed to).

 I’ll answer one question right away: no, the shotgun doesn’t shoot a full spread.
 Both of the guns in the Mossberg tactical long shotgun kit are spring-powered, so they both shoot a single BB at a time.
 Shoot, cock, repeat.

-The shotgun itself boasts a 355 FPS rating, and accuracy is fantastic.
+The shotgun itself boasts a 355 FPS rating, and its accuracy is fantastic.
 There are also rails for mounting your own accessories; this gun is primed and ready for a red-dot sight or a sweet flashlight for evening games.
 Accuracy is great, and it consistently hit some very small targets at a good distance.
 Get a better sight on there and it’ll be even better.